apache/ofbiz-framework/README.md

 The below command activates a gradle plugin (OWASP) and Identifies and reports known vulnerabilities (CVEs) in OFBiz library dependencies.
-This command takes a long time to execute because it needs to download all plugin dependencies and the CVE identification process is also time consuming.
-But it's the only way to check OFBiz does not use vulnerable libraries.
+The task takes time to complete, and once done, a report will be generated in
+$OFBIZ_HOME/build/reports/dependency-check-report.html

-`gradlew -PenableOwasp dependencyCheck`
+`gradlew -PenableOwasp dependencyCheckAnalyze`

 #### Setup eclipse project for OFBiz